|

 3.

-transmitter right next to one another on a flat non-metallic surface.
+remote and original transmitter right next to one another on a flat non-metallic surface, or back to back in one hand.

-and then immediately press & hold down the button on the remote that you want
+remote, and then immediately press & hold down the button on the remote that you want to program.
+The green

-both buttons down until you see the green light on the remote
+Hold both buttons down until you see the green light on the

-some cases, this may take several tries before the code will be recognized and
+In some cases, this may take several tries before the code will be recognized and stored onto the

 If you do not see the green light pulse three times, repeat step 4 until the green light pulses 3 times.